ANorwell/event_example/README.md

 # Event Example

-This repo contains example code that builds an Event data with several access patterns, backed by Cassandra.
+Example code that builds an Event data model with several access patterns, backed by Cassandra.

+The example uses the [https://github.com/solnic/virtus](virtus) gem to create the data model, the [https://github.com/backupify/pyper](pyper) gem to manage serialization and persistence, and [https://github.com/backupify/cass_schema](cass_schema) to manage the Cassandra schema.

 ## Usage